demitry/az-204/Theory/Course/Section 10 - Implement Azure security - Authentication and Authorization.md

 - uti

 ## Lab - Getting other claims [215]

+AuthApp | Token configuration

+Add optional claim

+Token type: ID

+Access and ID tokens are used by applications for authentication [x] email
+[x] given_name

+Add

+[x] Turn on the Microsoft Graph ...(require for claims to appear in  token)

+Users UserA - you can change properties

 ## Lab - Getting an access token [216]
 ## Lab - Using an access token [217]
 ## Lab - Publishing onto Azure Web Apps [218]